The CRM Dialer provides you with the ability to deploy the Interactive Voice Response feature (IVR) with any of your phone numbers.

 Based on the caller's IVR response the call will be passed on to a specific user, group, or even to a secondary menu with additional sub-options.

 Setting up IVR with the CRM Dialer can help cut costs and free up agents.

 Configuring the CRM Dialer IVR

-To configure your Dialer IVR go to Manage > Administration > Dialer > Dialer IVR.
+To configure your Dialer IVR navigate to Manage > Administration > Dialer > Dialer IVR:

-As the first step of configuring your IVR, upload the On Hold and the Transfer Prompt recordings which must be either in MP3 or WAV format (you will need to create these recordings beforehand, according to your specific usage scenario).
+As the first step of configuring your IVR, upload the On Hold Recording and the Transfer Prompt recordings and save your changes:

 Next, select the phone number you wish to enable IVR on, and click Add:

 A new menu (called Main by default) will be created for the selected phone number and you can now proceed to configure the menu's options.

 Start by uploading your pre-recorded greeting message, using the Upload Greeting button.

 The greeting message should provide the caller with the available call options as well as what number to press on their dial pad in order to access any of the options.